dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 Sigh.
 Now I have to reboot everything to try that out.

-So if I have any one UI lesson here, is that if you have an indicator light, it should *mostly* be used only if *something  wrong*.
+So if I have any one UI lesson here, is that if you have an indicator light, it should *mostly* be used only when *something's wrong*.
 I'd love it if our "power on" lights actually were only on when there was no power! (and our UPSes only beep when they were nearly out of power, but that's [another rant](/post/siliencing_the_ups_beep))